sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-okta-configurations.rst

     sparkflows.authentication.type=saml

-3. Create user automatically in application, if user doesn't exist in Fire Insights, otherwise app will show page 'User not found'.
+3. Create user automatically in application, if user doesn't exist in Sparkflows, otherwise app will show page 'User not found'.

 ::